-If you have a lip tattoo number the Jockey Club free search might provide you with the pedigree you're looking for.
-Lip tattoos can be hard to read as the tend to fade as the horse ages.
-It will be easier to read the tattoo on a younger horse.
-You can also digitally enhance a photograph of the tattoo to make it clearer.
-This is a database maintained by the Jockey Club.
-It will list all Thoroughbreds that have ever raced.
-If your horse hasn’t raced, and has no lip tattoo, it will not be listed here.
+If your horse has a lip tattoo number, the Jockey Club free search might provide you with the pedigree you're looking for.
+Lip tattoos can be hard to read, as they tend to fade as the horse ages.
+You can try to digitally enhance a photograph of the tattoo to make it clearer.
+The Jockey Club lists all thoroughbreds that have ever raced.
+So if you have a former racehorse, odds are you'll find some information on it there.

 Brisnet is primarily used by bettors who are researching handicaps on racehorses.
 Also, breeders use this resource to look into bloodlines.
 Most owners don’t really need race records, though it can be interesting to see where your horse raced and how it performed.
 The legacy site allows you to do pedigree searches.
 You can purchase a pedigree with a race record for a small fee.